Hunger: Efforts since the global 2008 crisis

+Between 713 and 757 million people may have faced hunger in 2023 – one out of 11 people in the world, and one out of every five in Africa.
+The prevalence of moderate or severe food insecurity has remained unchanged at the global level from 2020 to 2023 with hunger is still on the rise in Africa, but it has remained relatively unchanged in Asia, while progress has been made in the Latin American and Caribbean region.
+Africa is the region with the largest percentage of the population facing hunger – 20.4%, compared with 8.1% in Asia, 6.2& in Latin America and the Caribbean, and 7.3% in Oceania.
+However, Asia is still home to the largest number: 384.5 million, or more than half of all those facing hunger in the world.
+In Africa, 298.4 million people may have faced hunger in 2023, compared with 41.0 million in Latin America and the Caribbean, and 3.3 million in Oceania.

 Hunger relief organisations

 Many thousands of hunger relief organisations exist across the world.
 Some but not all are entirely dedicated to fighting hunger.
 They range from independent soup kitchens that serve only one locality, to global organisations.
 Organisations working at the global and regional level will often focus much of their efforts on helping hungry communities to better feed themselves, for example by sharing agricultural technology.
 With some exceptions, organisations that work just on the local level tend to focus more on providing food directly to hungry people.
 Many of the entities are connected by a web of national, regional and global alliances that help them share resources, knowledge, and coordinate efforts.

 Global

 The United Nations is central to global efforts to relieve hunger, most especially through the FAO, and also via other agencies: such as WFP, IFAD, WHO and UNICEF.
 After the Millennium Development Goals expired in 2015, the Sustainable Development Goals (SDGs) became key objectives to shape the world's response to development challenges such as hunger.
 In particular Goal 2: Zero Hunger sets globally agreed targets to end hunger, achieve food security and improved nutrition and promote sustainable agriculture.

 Aside from the UN agencies themselves, hundreds of other actors address the problem of hunger on the global level, often involving participation in large umbrella organisations.
 These include national governments, religious groups, international charities and in some cases international corporations.
 Though except perhaps in the cases of dedicated charities, the priority these organisations assign to hunger relief may vary from year to year.
 In many cases the organisations partner with the UN agencies, though often they pursue independent goals.
 For example, as consensus began to form for the SDG zero hunger goal to aim to end hunger by 2030, a number of organizations formed initiatives with the more ambitious target to achieve this outcome early, by 2025: